ellenites/ellenites.github.io/_pages/about.md

 ## News

-I finished my MSc on computer Engineering from AAiT!
+I finished my MSc on Computer Engineering from AAiT!

-Our paper on [Cognate Detection for Historical Language Reconstruction of Proto-Sabean Languages: the Case of Ge’ez, Tigrinya, and Amharic](https://hhnigatu.github.io//publication/2024-zenos-emnlp) was accepted and published on COLING 2025.
+Our paper on [Cognate Detection for Historical Language Reconstruction of Proto-Sabean Languages: the Case of Ge’ez, Tigrinya, and Amharic](https://hhnigatu.github.io//publication/2025_coling) was accepted and published on COLING 2025.